Silphium integrifolium: Domestication

-S. integrifolium was domesticated as an oil plant, and as forage for livestock.
+S. integrifolium is being domesticated as an oil plant, and as forage for livestock.
 Characteristics of the seeds (such as the sizes of the kernel and its wing) have implications for the amount of oil that can be harvested and vary across different geographical regions.
 For example, the kernel tends to be larger further south and west of their geographical distribution.
 In general, these seeds come from pollinated flowers that are arranged along flower heads (or capitulum).
 The number of flower heads on a plant can vary from individual to individual or from one species in the genus to another.
-For example, S. integrifolium tends to have more flower heads than S. perfolatum, a closely related perennial crop candidate.
+For example, S. integrifolium tends to have more flower heads than S. perfoliatum, a closely related perennial crop candidate.

 The stems and leaves of these plants can be used as forage for livestock.
 S. integrifolium first grows as a rosette of large leaves, and then in subsequent growing seasons, these plants will grow multiple taller stems.
 Between growing seasons, these vegetative tissues die back.
-The amount of vegetative tissue grown by S. integrolium tends to be less than the amount of vegetative tissue grown by S. perfolatum.
+The amount of vegetative tissue grown by S. integrifolium tends to be less than the amount of vegetative tissue grown by S. perfoliatum.

 While this type of plant may be grown for both oil seeds and forage for livestock, the same plants cannot be used efficiently for both uses in the same year because trimming the plants reduces their seed yield.
 Instead, different populations of Silphium plants will prioritize the production of oil or forage.
-S. integrifolium and S. perforatum can even pollinate each other, which can provide interesting combinations of traits for breeders.
+S. integrifolium and S. perfoliatum can even pollinate each other, which can provide interesting combinations of traits for breeders.
 However, individual genotypes are incapable of pollinating themselves.
 S. integrifolium is also attractive for breeders because it is drought-resistant and takes up nitrogen in the soil compared to other perennial crop candidates.

 Many of the traits that interest breeders for domestication are controlled by genetic factors (i.e., are heritable) rather than the environment or random chance.
 Some heritable traits in S. integrifolium include plant height and number of stalks.
 However, the importance of genetic factors is often exceeded by correlations among different sets of replicates within the same environment.

 Different combinations of traits can be important for breeders because they have more traits from which to select to produce the “ideal” plant, and variation in traits can indicate that the population is not too inbred.
 Inbreeding can affect both vigor and fitness.
 Wild genotypes of S. integrifolium are often less inbred than domesticated genotypes.
 Domesticated genotypes of S. integrifolium are also often more inbred than many annual crops but less inbred than other perennial crop candidates.

 Domestication efforts can be considered “from new” (de novo domestication) or by crossing very different genotypes or species (wide hybridization).
 While de novo domestication involves artificially selecting plants with desirable traits (e.g., more oil or forage), wide hybridization can help incorporate new genetic material from more widespread geographic regions.